 The Henry Smith Charity has been helping combat disadvantage and poverty since 1628.
-Nearly four centuries after we were first established, The Henry Smith Charity is one of the largest grant making charities in Britain; making grants of over £28 million in 2016.
+Nearly four centuries after we were first established, The Henry Smith Charity is one of the largest grant making charities in Britain; making grants of £31.7 million in 2019.

 Henry Smith was born in Wandsworth in 1549.
 He lived through Elizabethan and Jacobean times, dying in 1628, early in the reign of Charles I. Henry appears to have had Puritan leanings, but is known to have had associations which spanned the parliamentarian and royalist divide.
 At the other end of the spectrum, some of his in-law’s family were not too far removed from the Catholics involved in the Gun Powder Plot of 1605.